 The Malayalam movie ‘Mohanlal’, starring Manju Warrier, narrates the story of an over enthusiastic fan of the superstar.

-The lady star of Mollywood is seen as Meenakshi aka Meenukutty in ‘Mohanlal’.
+The lady star of Mollywood portrays the character Meenakshi aka Meenukutty in ‘Mohanlal’.
 She is so hyper and abnormal that she connects each and everything that happens in her life with Lalettan or his movies.
 Since her childhood days, she watches the FDFS of almost all the films of her dear actor.

 Later, Meenakshi marries her childhood friend Sethumadhavan (played by Indrajith Sukumaran).
 How Meenu’s crazy fandom causes troubles in the couple’s marital life form the plot of director Sajid Yahiya’s second movie.